 With the warmer weather fast approaching, and some long-needed time away from the hustle and bustle of everyday work, the summer season is perhaps the best time to finish off some of your home renovation projects – so why not start with the kitchen?

 When it comes to choosing the right material for your kitchen worktops there are a number of different options.
-Whilst natural stones such as granite still remain one of the most popular choices for kitchen worktops, the popularity for quartz worktops has become particularly prevalent.
+Whilst natural stones such as granite still remain one of the most popular choices for kitchen worktops, the popularity of quartz worktops has become particularly prevalent.
 Perhaps better known as engineered stone worktops they are renowned for their durability and wide range of beautiful colours.
-2016 has also seen colours such as Bianco Drift, Calacatta and Pietra Grey becoming increasingly popular amongst high end kitchen designers for the way in which they can replicate the veining and natural beauty of marble.
+2016 has also seen colours such as Bianco Drift, Calacatta and Pietra Grey becoming increasingly popular amongst high-end kitchen designers for the way in which they can replicate the veining and natural beauty of marble kitchen worktops.

 WHY QUARTZ WORKTOPS?

-As a non-porous stone quartz worktops are highly resistant and stain-proof.
-They are particularly resistant against a number of household acids and alkaline substances, as well as mould and mildrew, making them particularly ideal for high traffic areas such as the kitchen.
+As a non-porous stone quartz countertops are highly resistant and stain-proof.
+They are particularly resistant against a number of household acids and alkaline substances, as well as mould and mildew, making them particularly ideal for high-traffic areas such as the kitchen.